Causality from the Point of View of Statistics: Specification and identification of causal effects: some examples

 \subsection{Determination of a causal effect with an instrumental variable}

 In situations where unconfoundedness does not hold in the basic model (\ref{CausalModelII}) the study of a causal effect in the full sense of the word is usually ruled out, but sometimes it is still possible to estimate a sort of causal effect.
-Angrist, Imbens and Rubin \cite{AngristEtAl1996} consider a special situation where the use of an `instrumental variable' permits the estimation of the causal effect in a subpopulation of the population of interest.\footnote{I thank my colleague Albert Wong for bringing the work of Angrist, Imbens and Rubin to my attention.}
+Angrist, Imbens and Rubin \cite{AngristEtAl1996} consider a special situation where the use of an `instrumental variable' permits the estimation of the causal effect in a subpopulation of the population of interest.\footnote{Some real-life problems in which the method of instrumental variables is potentially useful are described in \cite{ShehanEtAl2008}.}

 The model studied in \cite{AngristEtAl1996} is

 where the functions $\rho$ and $\tau$ are regarded as unknown, $T$ and $I$ are observable binary random variables, $(\delta,\varepsilon)$ is an unobservable random vector with arbitrary distribution, $I$ and $(\delta,\varepsilon)$ are independent but $\delta$ and $\varepsilon$ are dependent.
 The model arises in the study of the effect of a treatment, $T$, on a response, $R$, with the help of a third variable, $I$, called an \emph{instrument}, which is not of direct interest and affects $R$ only through $T$.